Winter Burn on Evergreens

 Winter can be really rough on evergreens.
 For one, the air is quite arid.
 Because they retain their foliage throughout the winter months, evergreens continue to lose moisture through transpiration.
 If the soil is frozen or lacks moisture, their roots can’t replenish what’s lost, and the tissue become desiccated.
 Now add drought, cold snaps, severe storms, and and harsh winds to the mix.
 Plants in open, south and west facing locations are most at risk for winter burn.

 The damage is hard to miss.
-You’ll notice reddish-brown tips, or whole twigs and branches (particularly on one side) will have a scorched look.
+You’ll notice reddish-brown tips, or whole twigs and branches (particularly on one side) will have a scorched or bleached look.
 The dead leaves and needles drop during early spring and summer.
 Sometimes, entire branches can turn brown and die.

 What can I do for my winter burned plants?